Last updated on September 5th, 2025 at 03:58 pm

 net start wuauserv

-- Search for the KB number of the update that’s failing.
+- Search using the KB number of the failing update.

-- Download the version that matches your Windows version and system architecture.
+- Download the version for your Windows edition and architecture.

 Method 8: Start the App Readiness Service

-, and press Enter. - Find App Readiness.
+, and press Enter. - Locate App Readiness.

-- Right-click and select Start (if it’s not already running).
+- Right-click → Start (if not already running).

 Method 9: Check Disk Space and File System